eason1218/vix-index-prediction---based-on-PCA-LSTM/README.md

 The repo is structured as:

 -   `data/data.csv` contains the dataset.
--   `function/function.py` contains the SARIMA, GARCH and Linear regression Model.
+-   `function/function.py` contains all the encapsulated functions of the project for use in the Main file.
 -   `demonstrates/main.ipynb` contains the XGBOOST Model.